You can see other photos of the tunnels here: http://www.subbrit.org.uk/db/1480965682.html

 But what of the Munitions Factory?

 We have reservations about the idea that this was really a munitions factory.
 The IWM photos look staged.
 Some of the details in individual photos do not seem realistic or credible to us.
+And the site would have been very cramped and impractical.
 But we may be wrong....

 For instance, 'Rockfish' commented: "Maintenance and supply sounds more like it.
 I worked in an area in daily contact with explosives and none of the machinery pictured would ever have been allowed near.
 Munitions factories utilize a large amount of wooden jigs ,compressed air drives and remote switching, none of which are shown.
 These machines look like a dealers choice of what was sent on the victory ships to aid the war effort .I've seen some of those presses and lathes locally and they always had a nametag stating "Property of the War Department."

-To conclude, this is a perplexing site that is probably not all that some claim it to be.
+To conclude, this is a perplexing site that may not be all that some claim it to be.
 It was probably used as an air raid shelter at some point during the war.
 It was certainly used for a photo shoot opportunity during the war for propaganda purposes as a munitions factory.
-Whether it really was a munitions factory is unclear.
-What it made if it was a munitions factory is also uncertain.
+If it was a munitions factory, what it made is uncertain.
 If you take the contemporary photos at face value - it made shells and rifle bullets.
 Presumably just the casings?

 The machinery in place today looks to have been used until very recently.
 It doesn't match the photos, but does look similar and is mostly old enough to have been used during WW2.
 But its current layout looks purposefully "staged" to reproduce the layout of the old photographs.